NinoRisteski/HubermanAnswers/README.md

 ![Alt text](assets/ah-lab-main.jpg)
 # Huberman Answers
-If you’re looking to dive into the topics discussed on the [HubermanLab Podcast](https://www.hubermanlab.com/) but don’t have time to listen to full episodes, you’ve come to the right place.
+If you’re looking for a quick answer into the topics discussed on the [HubermanLab Podcast](https://www.hubermanlab.com/) but don’t have time to listen to full episodes, you’ve come to the right place.
 This chatbot is a `RAG-GPT` system with `OpenAI's GPT`, `Langchain`, `ChromaDB`, and `Gradio`, delivers pinpoint answers to your questions.

 Submit your question and get insights on neuroscience, biology, and human performance directly from Dr. Andrew Huberman’s discussions.